 There are moments in everyone’s life which become the basis for how that individual sees the world.
 Similarly, there are moments or events that shape an entire generation, a zeitgeist, or sign of the times.
+It’s ever so important that we make peace with lost loved ones in order to move forward in our lives.

 This year marks the fifteenth anniversary of the attack on the World Trade Center on September 11, 2001.
 Next year, there will be a whole generation of high school Freshman who were not alive for this event.